nubisware/basexjsr223/README.md

 # BaseXJSR223
-A JSR223 wrapper for BaseX XQuery 3.1 engine.
+A [JSR223](https://www.jcp.org/en/jsr/detail?id=223) wrapper for BaseX XQuery 3.1 engine.

-BaseX [1] is our favorite platform for developing services and data oriented applications.
+[BaseX](http://www.basex.org) is our favorite platform for developing services and data oriented applications.
 Its comprehensive XQuery 3.1 engine turns out to be a real Swiss Army knife in several scenarios.

 In order to exploit BaseX for scripting other complex software such as BPM engines, we've created basexjsr223 which is a JSR223 compliant wrapper of BaseX XQuery engine.

-In order to test BaseXJSR223, you'll have to add to your classpath the BaseXJSR223.jar (download from releases) together with BaseX.jar which you can extract from the BaseX distributable available at [2].
+In order to test BaseXJSR223, you'll have to add to your classpath the BaseXJSR223.jar (download from releases) together with BaseX.jar which you can extract from the BaseX distributable available at [BaseX Download](http://www.basex.org/download).

 At this point you could just write and run a class like the following: